In Canada, Output Cuts Pay Off as Oil Prices Rally | MarketScreener

 Canadian crude prices have surged to trade at the smallest discount to U.S. oil in a decade, marking an early success for provincial-government efforts to cap supply and boost the country's income.

-A blend of Canadian crude has rallied 40% since early December, when the government of the oil-rich province of Alberta forced producers to cut output by nearly 9% in a bid to lift depressed prices.
-Prices for Western Canadian Select traded at $44.71 a barrel on Wednesday, according to S&P Global Platts.
+A blend of Canadian crude has rallied as much as 41% since early December, when the government of the oil-rich province of Alberta forced producers to cut output by nearly 9% in a bid to lift depressed prices.
+Prices for Western Canadian Select traded at $41.83 a barrel on Thursday after a sharp decline that day, according to S&P Global Platts.

 The provincial government directed the cuts after Canadian crude prices traded at a steep discount to U.S. oil, reaching a record difference of more than $51 a barrel in October.
 By Friday, that gap had narrowed to less than $7, the lowest since March 2009, according to RBC Capital Markets.